-Students who purchase computers may include the cost when calculating their eligibility for loan program.
+Students who purchase computers may include the cost when calculating their eligibility for loan programs.

 When considering the purchase of a laptop computer, Dell is the preferred brand.
-Simon

-School IT staff members have in-depth experience with Dell models, features and troubleshooting.
-Most laptops manufactured today have the basic requirements (network cable connection, high speed processor, wireless B/G adapter, Microsoft operating system), but purchasers should consider investing in at least 1 GB of memory/RAM (more if budget allows).
+Simon School IT staff members have in-depth experience with Dell models, features and troubleshooting.
+Most laptops manufactured today have the basic requirements (network cable connection, high speed processor, wireless B/G adapter, Microsoft operating system), but purchasers should consider investing in at least 2 GB of memory/RAM (more if budget allows).
 Investments in additional features are at the purchaser's budgetary discretion.
 Students are free to choose equipment that meets their individual needs and budgets, but must bear in mind that the further they deviate from the recommendation, the more likely they are to face difficulties.
-Mac/Apple computers are not at all recommended.
+Mac/Apple computers must have Parallels software installed since most class-specific software only runs on the Windows platform.